Happy Together (1997 film)

-The film was regarded as one of the best LGBT films in the New Queer Cinema movement and received critical acclaim and screened at several film festivals such as the 1997 Toronto International Film Festival; it was nominated for the Palme d'Or and won Best Director at the 1997 Cannes Film Festival.
+A landmark of Hong Kong LGBT cinema, the film was regarded as one of the best LGBT films in the New Queer Cinema movement and received critical acclaim and screened at several film festivals such as the 1997 Toronto International Film Festival; it was nominated for the Palme d'Or and won Best Director at the 1997 Cannes Film Festival.

 In 2022, Happy Together was ranked the 225th greatest film of all time in the Sight & Sound critics' poll.
 In 2016, the film was ranked the 3rd greatest LGBT film of all time in the British Film Institute poll.
 In 2018, it was ranked the 71st greatest foreign-language film of all time in the BBC poll.

 Plot

 Ho Po-Wing and Lai Yiu-Fai are a gay couple from Hong Kong with a turbulent relationship marked by frequent separations and reconciliations.
 They visit Argentina together but break up after they become lost while traveling to visit the Iguazu Falls.
 Without the money to fly home, Fai begins to work as a doorman at a tango bar in Buenos Aires, while Po-Wing lives promiscuously, often seen by Fai with different men.
 After Fai accuses Po-Wing of spending all of his money and stranding him in Argentina, Po-Wing steals from one of his acquaintances and is severely beaten.
 Fai allows Po-Wing to live with him in his small rented room and cares for his injuries.
 They attempt to reconcile their relationship, though it is marred by mutual suspicion and jealousy.

 Fai loses his job at the tango bar after beating the man who injured Po-Wing.
 He begins working at a Chinese restaurant where he befriends Chang, a Taiwanese co-worker.
 Later, Po-Wing and Fai have a final argument where Fai refuses to return Po-Wing's passport.
 Po-Wing moves out of the apartment when he fully recovers.
-Sometime thereafter, Chang leaves Buenos Aires to continue his travels.
+Some time later, Chang leaves Buenos Aires to continue his travels.
 Having finally earned enough money to fly home, Fai decides to visit the Iguazu Falls alone before he leaves.
 Meanwhile, Po-Wing returns to the empty apartment, heartbroken, realizing that Fai is gone for good.

 Fai returns to Hong Kong but has a stopover in Taipei.
 Coincidentally, he ends up eating at a food stall in a night market run by Chang's family.
 He steals a photo of Chang from the booth, saying that even though he does not know if he will ever see Chang again, he knows where to find him.